 Maison Forte de Reignac is one of the strangest castles you’ll visit and, surprisingly, much bigger than it looks.

-It is located in the Dordogne – Périgord region and is an ancient castle excavated in the rock, exceptionally preserved and furnished completely from the period.
+It is located in the Dordogne – Périgord region and is an ancient castle excavated in the rock, exceptionally preserved and entirely furnished from the period.

 It is the only monument of its kind in France; they call it the “chateau Falaise” or cliff castle.
 It is classified as a historical monument and has undergone almost no modification in the last 700 years.